Binding Financial Agreements

 A Binding Financial Agreement (BFA) is a legally enforceable agreement between parties, commonly used in family law circumstances.
 It details the distribution of assets and financial resources in the event of a relationship breakdown, such as separation or divorce.
 BFAs can address various financial matters, including property division, spousal or de facto maintenance, and superannuation.

-What is a Financial Agreement?
+1. What is a Financial Agreement?

-2. When Financial Agreements are Binding?
+2. When are financial agreements binding?

 (a) The Agreement must be in writing and signed by both parties.